JodaOrg/joda-primitives/README.md

 Joda-Primitives
 ---------------

-Joda Primitives provides collections and utilities to bridge the gap between objects and primitive types in Java.
+Joda-Primitives provides collections and utilities to bridge the gap between objects and primitive types in Java.

 Current interfaces and implementations include: